Kim Kardashian, Kanye West: Why ‘KUWTK’ Couple Chose Public Date Night Amid Divorce Rumors

 The stress that Kim Kardashian has been put under has been overwhelming for her, a source claimed, adding that it was only a matter of time before Kim would pull the plug on her relationship.

-Kim Kardashian had already moved back into Kris Jenner’s home in Calabasas, meaning that she was no longer living under a roof with Kanye, reports claimed, so the next step seemed to be directing at an upcoming divorce.
+Kim Kardashian had already moved back into Kris Jenner’s home in Calabasas, meaning that she was no longer living under a roof with Kanye, reports claimed, so the next step seemed to be heading toward an upcoming divorce.

-It’s been two weeks those claims were first made and Kardashian has yet to file for divorce.
-Instead, she’s spotted at Giorgio Baldi restaurant in Santa Monica, which has now left fans puzzled as to whether the Kardashian and Kanye are splitting up or not.
+It’s been two weeks since those claims were first made and Kardashian has yet to file for divorce.
+Instead, she’s been spotted at Giorgio Baldi restaurant in Santa Monica, which has now left fans puzzled as to whether the Kardashian and Kanye are splitting up or not.

 From what Hollywood Life has gathered, there doesn’t seem to be much of a separation going on between the two, despite all that’s been said in recent weeks.